return42/sphkerneldoc/linux_src_doc/include/linux/wait_h.rst

 Description
 -----------

-Returns true if wq has waiting processes
+Returns true if wq_head has waiting processes

 Please refer to the comment for waitqueue_active.